-Special Sessions (Research Track): Special sessions are broad-interest sessions within the technical conference program like EDA, embedded systems, Cloud Computing, security, hardware/software design, machine learning and future interest areas etc. A key aspect of special sessions is that they should be broad interest, timely and informative, while not overlapping with the content of traditional research manuscripts.
+Special Sessions (Research Track): Special sessions are broad-interest sessions within the technical conference program such as EDA, embedded systems, cloud computing, security, hardware/software design, machine learning/AI, autonomous systems, and future interest areas.
+A key aspect of special sessions is that they should be of broad interest, timely and informative, while not overlapping with the content of traditional research manuscripts.
 Accepted Special Sessions have the option of contributing papers or extended abstracts to be published in the DAC Proceedings.

 All Research Special Session suggestions should be submitted via the DAC website and include the required information indicated below.